xinchen-ma/xinchen-ma.github.io/index.md

 ---
 permalink: /
 title: "Xinchen Ma"
-layout: home
+layout: single
-classes: wide   # or: full
+classes: [wide]        # array form is safest; use [full] if you want very wide
-author_profile: true
+author_profile: true   # set to false if you don't want the sidebar/photo
-sidebar: false
+sidebar: null
 ---
 Welcome!

 I am a Ph.D.
 Candidate in Finance at the London School of Economics and Political Science.
 I am on the 2025-2026 job market.
 My research interests are **Corporate Finance**, **Data Economy**, **FinTech**, and **Banking**.